Brainchip-Inc/akida_examples/doc/index.rst

 The `examples section <./examples/index.html>`_ includes tutorials and examples to easily get started with Akida technology.
-This section illustrates the use of Akida technology on a variety of inference and incremental, on-device learning applications.
+This section illustrates the use of Akida technology in a variety of inference and incremental, on-device learning applications.

 Two workflows are available as equal entry points, depending on the framework you train in: